fjbaron/GGIRvisualizer/README.md

 This is a shiny app to visualize the variables computed with [GGIR](https://cran.r-project.org/web/packages/GGIR/vignettes/GGIR.html), and how they are affected by the cutpoints and duration of the bouts definition.

+## Demo
+If you want to try a demo before installing, you can test it in this [shiny app](https://datahunter.es/shinyapps/ggirvisualizer/).
+There you can select an accelerometry file, and click in the left menu to:

+ * Visualize where the differents WHATs (bed, physical activity,...) happens.
+You can select **multiples files** at the same time to compare.

+ * Time series: You can examine and zoom inside the time series of Epochs computed by GGIR.
+You can see there in color the different activities that GGIR has computed, ore the ones defined by you (see below).
+You can see this if you have previously selected **just one file**.

+ * Get databases of summaries and other exploratory plots for sets of accelerometry files selected.

 ## Usage